zipCoder933/Xbuilders/README.md

 * World saving/loading
 * Fast chunk generation with greedy meshing
 * Support for large chunk distances (up to 400 voxel radius)

-### Things to know:
-* I use LWJGL's Nublada GUI library that is builtin to LWJGL to do all of the UI rendering.
-* Each chunk is 32x32x32 in size.
-Chunks coordinates are 3D
-* The up direction is -Y, and the down direction is +Y
-* Textures are sourced from Pixel perfection along with a few other open source minetest texture packs.
-Additionally, I have handcrafted a few of my own textures as well.

 ## Screenshots
 A few of the blocks currently available